 Thus, we are committed to the following principles in our work:

 - Open Access: We make all of our papers immediately freely available on this website and on eScholarship, the University of California's open-access repository.
-We do this as soon as the papers are through peer review and accepted for publication.
-You can read, download and reuse all of our papers, and we encourage you to do so.

 - Support for Noncommercial, Open-Access Publishers: In choosing where to publish our work, as well as where to contribute service as reviewers or editors, we give priority to high-quality, peer-reviewed, noncommercial, open-access journals.
 We know that scholars (especially pre-tenure) may face pressure to publish in certain subscription-based journals, and we don't blame them for having to work within a bad system.
 And there are times when even established scholars may feel a personal obligation to help out a friend by reviewing an article or contributing work to a publication from one of the 'big four' academic publishers (Elsevier, Wiley, Springer, and Taylor & Francis).
 But whenever is practical to do so, we will contribute our time, energy, scientific expertise and work products to support open science.
 We hope that our colleagues, especially those who use our open papers and open data, will do the same.